Global ESG Investing: Standards Across India, USA, UAE, Singapore, and NZ

 So, how does ESG investing work in practice?
 Let's break it down step by step:

-- Research and screening: Identify companies that meet your ESG criteria, using tools such as the MicroStocks.in screener.
+- Research and screening: Identify companies that meet your ESG criteria, using tools such as the MicroStocks.in search tool.

 - Portfolio construction: Build a diversified portfolio of ESG-rated stocks, taking into account factors such as industry, sector, and geographic location.